and the calm is deep where the quiet waters flow

 “He’s lying,” the boy hiding behind the older girl said.
 As soon as Wei Wuxian looked at him, he hid even further.
 “A-Ying is very bad at drawing,” came his muffled voice.

 “A-Qian is just jealous that I saw that bird and not him,” A-Ying declared proudly.

 “Why are you here?”
 Linfeng asked, cutting through the children’s bickering.
 She was talking to Wei Wuxian as if every word cost her; her hands shook still, he noticed, although by now she must have smelled the truth of his status as well.
-“Are you a Wen omega?”
+“Are you a Wen kunze?”

 “Wen Linfeng, was it?”
 Wei Wuxian asked.

 The girl jerked backward and bit her lips.
 As soon as she noticed, she stopped, shame flooding her face red.

 He bowed to her as he had been taught to.
 “I’m a cultivator of the Jiang sect,” he told her.
 “My shidi, shijie and I were summoned to the Nightless City to be trained by Wen Chao, but it seems I fell into a trap.
 I will leave as soon as I find a way out of the house, I promise.”

 Although Wen Linfeng’s face shone with relief, then incredulity, she had no time to reply.
 “Don’t go!”
 A-Ying cried at him.
 Her hold on him tightened almost to the point of pain.
 “Please, please don’t go, they never come back when they leave—”

 “A-Ying,” Wen Linfeng hissed, “mind your manners.”

 It was as though something had changed in the little girl entirely; she dropped her arms and stepped back, bowing in a perfect arc despite her tearful face.